Talking About Winter in English: Useful Winter Vocabulary, Idioms, and Phrases

 Winter sports and activities

-- Look!
-Those children are sledging down the street.
+- The children were sledging down the hill all afternoon.

-- Sean’s brother is a famous ice hockey player.
+- Sean’s brother is a professional ice hockey player.

 Idioms related to winter